jadmjr/ambipar/README.md

 # ambipar
-Application to parse Tibia Logs
+Application to convert Tibia Logs.txt into a .json file

-# notas
+# grades
-não estamos considerando os subtipos no momento diferença entre cyclops e cyclops smith diferença entre dragon e dragon lord
+Place tibia_log.txt in the root folder.
+Run tibiaLogReader.py
+Output.json will be created in the root folder.